 The Turtle Beach Recon 500 offers fairly accurate audio for a gaming headset, though its bass response leaves a little to be desired.
-After 100Hz, this headset outputs audio that follows our target curve, with a few variations in the mid and high ranges.
+Above 100Hz, this headset outputs audio that follows our target curve, with a few variations in the mid and high ranges.
 However, things get a little off track in the bass range, where sound is output around 5dB lower than our target curve.

 A frequency response like this can help with vocal clarity, but it’s not great for music that relies on low end sound.
 While the distorted bass that plays at the beginning of The Regulator by Bad Brains comes through clearly, it starts getting a little lost as the crush of drums, guitar, and vocals come in (0:07).